grisha/grisha.github.com/source/_posts/2013-11-07-mod-python-performance-revisited.markdown

 A note on the uWSGI performance.
 Initially it seemed to be outperforming the mod_python handler by nearly a factor of two.
-Then after all kinds of puzzled head-scratching, I decided to verify that every hit ran your Python code - I did this by writing a dot to a file and making sure that the file size matches the number of hits in the end.
-It turned out that about one third of the requests from nginx to uwsgi were erroring out, but httpress didn't see them as errors.
+Then after all kinds of puzzled head-scratching, I decided to verify that every hit ran my Python code - I did this by writing a dot to a file and making sure that the file size matches the number of hits in the end.
+It turned out that about one third of the requests from Nginx to uWSGI were erroring out, but httpress didn't see them as errors.
 So if you're going to attempt to replicate this, watch out for this condition.
+EDIT: Thanks to uWSGI's author Roberto De Loris' help, it turned out that this was a result of misconfiguration on my part - the -l parameter should be set higher than 120.
+(This explains how I arrived at 120 as the concurrency chosen for the test too).
+The request/s number and uWSGI's position in my table is still correct.

 ### Nginx